 After opening a sealed can of wipe-on poly, you can store it in an air-tight container even if you mix it with mineral spirits.
 The key is not to allow air to enter the container.
 Try to consume the remaining liquid within a month.
 The more frequently you open the box, the more the chance of the polyurethane drying up.

 What is the Best Cloth for Wipe-On Polyurethane?

 Any old cotton garment will make a suitable applicator for wipe-on poly as long as it is clean and lint-free and loose strands or threads.
-It is preferable using a white cloth because you can see dust particles and solid contaminants easily.
+It’s better to use a clean, white cloth because you can see dust particles and solid contaminants easily.
 Ensure that the surface of your rag is clean and only contains polyurethane before you start applying it to the wood.
-If you wish you can also purchase a specially made microfiber cloth like this one – although it’s probably an unnecessary expense – unless you have an important project or just prefer to use something new and clean vs repurposing old clothes or kitchen towels.
+If you wish you can also purchase a specially made microfiber cloth like this one that we get on Amazon- although it’s probably an unnecessary expense – unless you have an important project or just prefer to use something new and clean vs repurposing old clothes or kitchen towels.

 How Long to Wait Between Coats While Applying Wipe-On Poly?

 It would help if you allowed sufficient time for a coating of wipe-on poly to dry before applying the next coat.
 Wait for a minimum of two to three hours before applying the next coat.
 Or, if you have the time, you can even wait overnight.
 The drying time also depends on atmospheric conditions.
 The finish will dry faster in hot, dry weather and will take a longer time to dry in a humid environment.
 You risk causing blotches if you start applying the next coat before the previous one is thoroughly dry.